UnnarThorBachmann/fullstack-nanodegree-vm/README.md

 ##How to run the webpage.

 1. Fork the repository.

 2. Clone the repository to your machine by typing `git clone <url>.git` in the commmand line interface (e.g. Git bash).

-3. If running the project on a virtual machine type `vagrant up` followed by `vagrant ssh`
+3. If running the project on a virtual machine type `vagrant up` followed by `vagrant ssh`.

 4. Navigate to `tournament` folder.
 Inside the folder there are three files: `tournament.py`, `tournament_test.py` and `tournament.sql`.
 Run the python files using the commands `python tournament_test.py` and `python tournament.py`.
 Open the `tournament.sql` file using the `psql` command.